Commands

 Most commands can either perform a set operation, changing the state of the device, or a query operation, querying the state of the device.
 Query operations always end in a question mark (?).
 For example,

-queries the currently set pulse length of Switch 1.A command starting with an asterisk (*) is a common command as defined by the SCPI standard.
+SWitch1:PULSe 10changes the pulse length applied to Switch 1 to 10 ms, whileSWitch1:PULSe?queries the currently set pulse length of Switch 1.A command starting with an asterisk (*) is a common command as defined by the SCPI standard.
 They always consist of three letters.

 Furthermore, The SCPI standard specifies that a command can be abbreviated to only the capitalized part of the command name.
 This means that e.g.

-can equivalently be abbreviated toSW1:INV?
+SWitch1:INVert?can equivalently be abbreviated toSW1:INV?.

 Configuration commands